Resources & Scholarships for Black Students | EduMed.org

 - National Medical Association (NMA)

-The NMA began in 1895 and represents the interest of African American physicians and the patients who seek care from them.
+Professional organization representing the interests of African American physicians and their patients.
 The NMA accomplishes its mission through its annual conference, public education initiatives, and facilitating research and clinical knowledge. - National Urban League (NUL)

-The focus of the NUL is to help African Americans and other disadvantaged groups improve their lives through financial, personal, and political means.
+Civil rights advocacy group dedicated to helping African Americans and other disadvantaged groups improve their lives through financial, personal, and political means.
 The NUL offers a host of benefits, including special educational and mentorship programs. - Thurgood Marshall College Fund (TMCF)

-The TMCF works to reduce barriers to education, especially for those who are members of the Black College Community.
-The TMCF offers a plethora of programs to further this mission, including scholarships, internships, mentorships, and other initiatives.
+Non-profit organization working to reduce barriers to education, especially for those who are members of the Black college community.
+The TMCF offers a variety of programs to further this mission, including scholarships, internships, mentorships, and other initiatives.

 Social & Networking